Fora’s Take

 Tokyo is a modern city with a strong foundation in Japanese tradition.
 This is evident in the many balanced contradictions that are found throughout the city.
 For example, the streets are often crowded with people rushing to their destinations, yet there are also world-class sushi chefs who take their time and carefully slice sashimi.
-7-Eleven clerks bow at the end of transactions, even though they sell mass produced onigiri in convenience stores lit by fluorescent lights.
-Stressed businessmen in black suits maintain their composure in crowded trains.
+7-Eleven clerks bow at the end of transactions, even though they sell mass-produced onigiri in convenience stores lit by fluorescent lights.
+Stressed businessmen in black suits maintain their composure on crowded trains.
 And tempura, a dish that is often fried, can also contain raw fish.
 These contradictions are what make Tokyo a magical city.
 This itinerary isn’t exactly leisurely and packs a bunch into 3 electrifying days–but you’ll get an authentic taste of Tokyo.

 The Fora Difference